China oil trader agrees to buy Titan as Warburg suit looms

-HONG KONG (Reuters) - Chinese oil trader Guangdong Zhenrong Energy Co Ltd has agreed to buy control of Hong Kong-listed Titan Petrochemicals Group Ltd (1192.HK), a debt-laden shipping and oil storage company, but the deal could be derailed by a liquidation suit from U.S. private equity firm Warburg Pincus WP.UL.
+HONG KONG, Aug 8 (Reuters) - Chinese oil trader Guangdong Zhenrong Energy Co Ltd has agreed to buy control of debt-laden shipping and oil storage firm Titan Petrochemicals Group Ltd , which is facing a liquidation suit from U.S. private equity firm Warburg Pincus.

+Zhenrong, hit by U.S. sanctions in January when it was described as the biggest supplier of refined petroleum products to Iran, is controlled by Zhuhai Zhenrong Co, formerly affiliated with China’s defence industry and now one of the country’s five biggest traders of crude oil and oil products.

-The acquisition will be subject to a dismissal of the Warburg suit and court approval of a Titan debt restructuring plan that has yet to be finalized, among other conditions, Titan said in a filing with the Hong Kong stock exchange on Wednesday.
+Under an agreement signed with Guangdong Zhenrong on Aug.
+1, loss-making Titan plans to issue 7 billion new shares for HK$175 million ($22.57 million) to the oil trader, Titan said in a filing with the Hong Kong bourse on Wednesday.

-Warburg, which has invested more than $215 million in Titan since 2007, views the acquisition proposal as premature and plans to move ahead with its petition to wind up Titan through a Bermuda court, a source with direct knowledge of the matter told Reuters.
+The new shares, to be issued at HK$0.025 each, would represent nearly 90 percent of Titan’s enlarged share capital after the offer, it said.

+But Zhenrong will seek to keep Titan listed by maintaining the company’s public float at no less than 25 percent of its total share capital, Titan said, adding that the share issue would be subject to a number of conditions, including a dismissal of Warburg’s liquidation suit.

-Warburg filed a petition in a Bermuda court last month seeking to wind up Titan, which had assets of HK$6.4 billion at the end of last year while current liabilities reached HK$7.7 billion.
-Investors hold around $170 million in U.S. dollar bonds issued by Titan, which defaulted on some of the bonds due on March 19.
+Warburg Pincus -- which has invested more than $215 million in Titan since 2007 -- filed a petition in a Bermuda court last month seeking to wind up the company, which had assets of HK$6.4 billion at the end of last year while current liabilities reached HK$7.7 billion.

 Warburg has also sued Titan and some of its executives in Hong Kong’s High Court for misrepresentation and breach of contract.